 And I love that, it’s a fraction of what new would cost.
 They can retain the quality of the cabinet and get a new look.
 So that’s – it’s pretty much what I do.

-The process looked like this.
-When I come into the home, we first discuss the needs; we look at the cabinets and the condition that they’re in.
+The process looks like this.
+When I come into the home, we first discuss the needs; we look at the used kitchen cabinets and the condition that they’re in.
 We discuss any repair that might need to be made.
 So, then we do a product opening cost, I take account of all the doors, the drawers and that helps me create quote.

 I also try to do it for a fair price.
 Part of the business is to make money, but I also want people happy and give them what they want.
 That’s the main thing I want them to have at the end of the day, the feeling that they got a good price and excellent quality.